♥ Wednesday, February 27, 2008

 Wear a top or jacket with structured shoulders, puffy sleeves, etc. to balance out your larger bottom half.

+Go for a fit and flare silhouette.
 Draw attention to the waist with a belt, gathers, band or other feature.
 The skirt should flare out from the fitted waist.

 Bootcut leg openings are the most flattering jean legs of all.
+The slight flare balances out wider hips and fuller thighs.

 Opt for a darker wash jean for the most slimming look.